 I would always say that you're better off taking a smaller dose of a more expensive but higher quality collagen.
 Some of the cheap options are difficult to digest, and you simply won't get the same results.

-Side effects of taking collagen supplements are generally very rare.
+Side effects of taking collagen protein powder are generally very rare, though some people experience bloating, gas, and nausea.
 In most cases where I found comments in forums and Facebook groups, the reason was mainly down to taking very large doses.

 Bloating And Gas

 This can happen if you take a large dose with just water on an empty stomach.
 If you're in a fasting period, then it can often be safer to take the supplement in smaller amounts throughout the day.